anki-code/xonsh-cheatsheet/README.md

 ### [Bad file descriptor](https://github.com/xonsh/xonsh/issues/4224)

-In case of using callable aliases in the long loop the error `Bad file descriptor` will be raised.
-Workaround is to avoid using callable aliases in the loop and move the code from callable alias to the loop or [mark callable alias as unthreadable](https://xon.sh/tutorial.html#unthreadable-aliases):
+Using callable aliases in a long loop can cause the `Bad file descriptor` error to be raised.
+The workaround is to avoid using callable aliases in the loop and moving the code from callable alias directly into the loop or [marking the callable alias as unthreadable](https://xon.sh/tutorial.html#unthreadable-aliases):

 ```python
 from xonsh.tools import unthreadable